Hitler Youth: Membership

 Eligibility

 All Aryan boys could join the DJ and become HJ boys.
 HBU not certain about Mischlings.
 These were children with one (Mischling First Degree) and two (Mischling Second Degree) Jewish grand parents.
 Children with three Jewish grandparents were classified as Jews and could belong to the DJ and HJ.
+The HJ Laws prohibited Jews from joining.
+It did not mention Mischling.
+Thus they could legally join, but whether they wanted to join or local HJ leaders wanted them is a different matter.
 Ilse Koehn described her experiences.
 She was a Mischling Second Degree.
-Her beloved grandmother was Jewish and she disappeared suddenly during 1943.
+Her beloved grandmother was Jewish who disappeared suddenly during 1943.
 The family later found she was murdered at Theresienstadt.
-She was allowed to join the BDM although she herself did not know she was part Jewish.
+Ilse was allowed to join the BDM although she herself at first did not know she was part Jewish.
 [Koehn.]
-I'm not positive precisely what the regulations were.
-Another Mischling Second Class tells us, "I grew up in Vienna, Austria and when I reached ten years of age in 1943 I like any other child had to report ready to join the junior version of the local group of the BDM (Jungmaedel, boys between 10-14 years were called Pimpf).
+Another Mischling Second Class tells us, "I grew up in Vienna, Austria and when I reached 10 years of age in 1943 I like any other child had to report ready to join the junior version of the local group of the Jungmaedel (BDM), boys between 10-14 years were called Pimpf).
 Woe to any child which did not report as it was compulsory and disobedience could lead to a labour camp.
 I had to fill in a form containing amongst other details who were my parents, grandparents, great grandparents and their religious beliefs.
 Now my great grandparents on my fathers side were Jews and as soon as this was noticed I was told that I was not good enough to join up, but if ever necessary they would get in touch with me.
 If my memory serves me right I was somewhat upset by this because it made me different from the other kids my age."
 [Evans]

 Sources